kimberleehowley/python-study/cs_131b/README.md

-# CS 131B: Intro to Programming Fundamentals
+# CS131B: Intro to Programming Fundamentals
 Notes on things I learned during the summer CS 131 B course at CCSF, along with programming exercises and assignments.